sharpcdf/jitter/README.md

 To build jitter's installer, clone this repository, run `nim installer`.
 After building, run `./bin/mug install` to install jitter.
 To develop jitter, git clone the repository and run `nim dinstaller` or `nim debug` after making changes.

-Warning: both the `debug` and `dinstaller` tasks purely show compiler information at compile time, and the debug installer automatically adds jitter to your path.
+Note: Both the `debug` and `dinstaller` tasks purely show compiler information at compile time, and otherwise do the same thing as `release` and `installer`

 ## Structure
 Jitter's source code is separated into two directories.
 The `mug` directory holds the source code for jitter's installer/updater, mug, while the `src` directory holds the source code for jitter itself.